alexyorke/alexyorke.github.io/_posts/2025-06-29-a-list-is-a-monad.md

 ---
-title: "A list is a monad"
+title: "A list is a monad (part 1)"
 date: 2025-06-29
 ---